LBC-LNBio/pyKVFinder/README.rst

 - Dimensioning the 3D grid: Instead of calling ``pyKVFinder.get_vertices``, ``pyKVFinder.get_dimensions`` and ``pyKVFinder.get_sincos``, you can just call ``pyKVFinder.get_grid_from_file``.

-``pyKVFinder.get_grid_from_file`` takes *.toml* file with box configuration, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom and a collection of detection parameters (``step``, ``probe_in`` and ``probe_out``), and returns a tuple with a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis) of the 3D grid, a NumPy array with residue number, chain identifier, residue name and atom name for each atom inside the custom box, a NumPy array with xyz coordinates and radius for each atom inside the custom box, a NumPy array with the sine and cossine of the 3D grid angles (a, b) and the grid units in x, y and z dimensions.
+``pyKVFinder.get_grid_from_file`` takes *.toml* file with box configuration or parKVFinder parameters file, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom and a collection of detection parameters (``step``, ``probe_in`` and ``probe_out``), and returns a tuple with a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis) of the 3D grid, a NumPy array with residue number, chain identifier, residue name and atom name for each atom inside the custom box, a NumPy array with xyz coordinates and radius for each atom inside the custom box, a NumPy array with the sine and cossine of the 3D grid angles (a, b) and the grid units in x, y and z dimensions.

 .. code-block:: python